Play & Learn

 But those who have actually experienced giving birth will give the constant refrain: don’t let the social media posts fool you.
 It’s not always a bed of roses.

-An edamama mama shared some “brutal” truths about the experience of childbirth in a post titled “So What’s It Like After Giving Birth: Tips and Truth Bombs.”
+An edamama mama shared some “brutal” truths about the experience of childbirth in a titled “So What’s It Like After Giving Birth: Tips and Truth Bombs.”
 After giving birth, Karla Magno Suguitan had a few realizations that were contrary to popular expectations, and compiled it into a veritable “expectation vs. reality.”

 You will need help